Junjiecode/SQL-CRM-Sales-data-analyst/README.md

 ![fashion!](https://github.com/Junjiecode/Python-CRM-sales-data-analyst-/blob/main/1000_F_334796865_VVTjg49nbLgQPG6rgKDjVqSb5XUhBVsW.jpg)

-In this project, I am going to analyze the CRM sales data of a prestigious female fashion brand, I will use both Python and SQL to analyze it, to check my python answer worksheet, please click on:
+In this project, I am going to analyze the CRM sales data of a prestigious female fashion brand, I will use both Python and SQL to analyze it:

+* to check my python answer worksheet, please click on:
+* to check my SQL answer worksheet on big query, click on:

 ## Instruction